Theodorescsa/anonymouslyapp/README.md

-# SIMPLE CRUD API WITH DJANGO REST FRAMEWORK
-[Django REST framework](http://www.django-rest-framework.org/) is a powerful and flexible toolkit for building Web APIs.
+# A simple backend system using DJANGO and DJANGO REST FRAMEWORK[Django REST framework](http://www.django-rest-framework.org/) is a powerful and flexible toolkit for building Web APIs.
 ## Requirements
-- Python 3.6
+- Python 3.11
-- Django 3.1
+- Django 5.1.4
 - Django REST Framework

 ## Installation